 Traveling by car is something most of us take for granted every day—but according to the National Highway Traffic Association, a subsidiary of the U.S. Department of Transportation, there were more than 6.75 million police-reported car accidents in 2019.
 Of these, nearly two million of those car accidents resulted in injuries.
 Seeking medical help as soon as possible after a car accident is important for two core reasons:

 Nextgen Pain & Injury Clinic has a staff of expert clinicians who specialize in treating car accident injuries and helping create positive outcomes.
-Our two locations serving Arlington, Texas, and Addison, Texas, have physicians, chiropractors, and physical therapists who strive to provide the highest level of care to anyone suffering from a car accident or personal injury.
+Our three locations serving Arlington, Texas, and Dallas, Texas have physicians and physical therapists who strive to provide the highest level of care to anyone suffering from a car accident or personal injury.

 Whether you feel immediate or delayed pain, it’s critical to find a pain management doctor who specializes in treating car accident injuries.
 Soft tissue injuries, which are injuries to muscle, fat, fibrous tissue like ligaments, and other supportive tissues throughout the body, may manifest pain immediately These injuries include strains, sprains, tears, fractures, and other impediments to the soft tissues (not bones).